-The latest Toyota Aygo has a distinctive, angular design, set apart further by the large ‘X’ on its nose.
+The second-generation Toyota Aygo has a distinctive, angular design, set apart further by the large ‘X’ on its nose.
 A mid-life facelift in 2018 gave the Aygo an even sharper appearance, thanks to new LED lights and bumpers.
 The result was an Aygo more in keeping with Toyota’s latest family look, while extra equipment was added too.
 In 2022, the Aygo was replaced with the Toyota Aygo X, which has all the strengths of the small city car, but with an SUV-style design.

 The Aygo may look quite different to the Citroen C1 and Peugeot 108, but underneath their individual designs they share the same engineering, including the 71bhp 1.0-litre petrol engine.
 We think most would agree the Aygo is more stylish than its stablemates, and it also has a longer warranty than its French cousins.
 Although the range starts from just under £13,500, go for the top x-clusiv trim and you’ll pay closer to £16,000.
 We’d recommend buying an Aygo from the lower end of the range, as prices for the more expensive models are knocking on the door of the next class up.

 The x-shift automatic is ponderous and not particularly smooth, and it slows the car down too.
 The 0-62mph time of 15.2 seconds compares to 13.8 in the manual.
 Economy also suffers, albeit slightly, worsening to 54.3mpg from 56.5mpg.
 All Aygos cost the standard rate per year to tax.

 With a car like the Aygo, you wouldn’t expect too much to go wrong, but it’s good to know Toyota now provides a warranty lasting up to 10 years/100,000 miles, so long as you service the car at a franchised service centre.
 There’s also a 12-year anti-corrosion warranty that can be passed to the next owner.
 The Aygo finished 43rd out of the 75 cars ranked in our 2018 Driver Power owner satisfaction survey of cars currently on sale in the UK.
 Not enough owners took the survey in 2020 but Toyota finished a reassuring sixth out of 30 manufacturers.